fabio-cumbo/GDCWebApp4Galaxy/README.md

 It is also available on the Galaxy ToolShed.

 ## What is GDCWebApp
-GDCWebApp is a web service to automatically query, filter, extract and convert genomic data and clinical information from the [Genomic Data Commons portal](https://gdc.cancer.gov/) to BED format.
+GDCWebApp is a web service to automatically query, filter, extract and convert genomic data and clinical information from the [Genomic Data Commons portal](https://gdc.cancer.gov/) (GDC) to BED format.
 It is able to operate on all data types for each programs (TCGA and TARGET) available on GDC.

 The service is available at [http://bioinf.iasi.cnr.it/gdcwebapp/](http://bioinf.iasi.cnr.it/gdcwebapp/)